top of page

 Juneau Independent

-Heavy rain and gale-force winds are expected in Juneau on Tuesday, prompting advisories from public agencies and the announced closure of Thane Road beginning at noon and lasting until at least 6 a.m.
+Heavy rain and gale-force winds are expected overnight Tuesday in Juneau, prompting advisories from public agencies and the announced closure of Thane Road beginning at noon and lasting until at least 6 a.m.
 Wednesday.

 "If a natural avalanche reaches the roadway, DOT&PF may not be able to safely remove avalanche debris until conditions improve through mitigation work or a natural decrease in avalanche hazard," a post at DOT’s Facebook page at 5:17 p.m.
 Monday states.